Get out of Credit Card Debt with Budget Basics

 Oh my goodness, at a 400 monthly payment, it’s only going to take you 34 months to pay off, not 120.
 Right, so that’s less than three years instead of 10 years, and your total interest is only $3266.
 Look at what a difference that is.
 You found an extra two hundred dollars.
 Now, I don’t know what you’re doing, but if you’ve got, let’s say, a streaming service that costs $100 a month and you can get rid of it and watch some free online TV, that’s a hundred dollars you just saved to add to your monthly payment.
 Make some other adjustments, find another hundred dollars, stop eating out, whatever it takes because you just saved ten thousand dollars in seven years.

 That’s why, in order to get out of debt, the first thing you need to do, this was a simplistic video, is write everything down, everything just like I showed you so you know exactly what you’re paying because that’s going to motivate you to get rid of it and get out of debt much faster.
+That is how you create a budget.
 And then you can start using credit cards to your advantage.
 I hope you found this useful.
 Hopefully, you found this example helpful and it got you started to figure out what you need to get rid of first and to show you how much money you can save once you get rid of things like the credit card debt.
 And then you can start watching the other videos and using the cards to your advantage without carrying a balance.
 Thanks, and please subscribe if you like the channel.
-I hope you found this helpful.
+I hope you found this helpful as learning budget creation is never fun but necessary.